dwyl/learn-html5/README.md

 meta =meta information like encoding <br>
 script = actions for you page <br>
 </blockquote>

 Most of the things you will want to add (like sentences, pictures, etc) will be added in the body tag.
 Now lets learn more about them.

 ## Paragraphs
 The easiest thing you can do in HTML is write a sentence.
 To do this you need to know one of the very basic and easy to use tags - the

 ```` html
 <p>
 ````

 To write a sentence(or paragraph, word, number, etc), we simply put what we want to be shown on the screen between an opening and a closing tag.

 ```` html
 <p> Your text goes here </p>
 ````
  The paragraph tag should be used in the body.

-<b> Extra knowledge: </b> HTML doesn't add new lines when you press Enter in your editor.
+<b> Extra knowledge: </b> HTML doesn't add new lines
+when you press Enter in your editor.
 To add a new line, we use the

 ```` html
 <br>
 ````

-tag.
-N.B!The br tag has only an opening tag!!
+tag. **N.B!**The br tag has only an opening tag!!
 You can also write

 ```` html
 <hr>
 ````

 which draws a horizontal line across your screen.
-It also doesn't have a closing tag.
+It also doesn't have a closing tag and is usually used to visually show the user that this are 2 different sections of the page.

 ## HTML Comments
 Comments in any type of code (including HTML) are not shown in your browser.
-Usually they are used for writing some info about the code or they contain code itself (that code usually doesn't work).
+Usually they are used for writing some info about the code or they contain some code itself (that code usually doesn't work).
 They are also great for Debugging (don't worry, you'll learn later what debugging is).
 Comments are written this way:

 ```` html
 <!-- Write your comments here -->